 But there are situations where an inheritance tax charge on the individual’s death could arise as a result of elections made under both Paragraph 21 and 22 with respect to relevant property and property whose value is derived therefrom.

-Paragraph 18 provides that an individual cannot have an income tax liability in the same year with respect to land or chattels and intangible property which derives its value therefrom.
+Paragraph 18 (which refers to a duplicated charge to income tax) provides that an individual cannot have an income tax liability in the same year with respect to both land or chattels and intangible property which derives its value therefrom.
 But, once an election is made under either Paragraph 21 or Paragraph 22, the conflict seems to disappear.
 Thus, the individual would have to make an election under both Paragraph 21 and Paragraph 22 to avoid an income tax charge.
 There is a possible argument that, having applied Paragraph 18 to determine the higher chargeable amount for a particular year, the lesser amount is not ‘revived’ by an election as regards the greater for that year.
 But, if the same circumstances exist in the following year, a second election would be needed to avoid a charge.
-If that is so, avoiding both income tax charges results in a double exposure to potential inheritance tax liability.
+If that is so, the consequence of avoiding both income tax charges is a double exposure to potential inheritance tax liability.

 Link with Inheritance Tax Saving